prebid/prebid.github.io/prebid-mobile/modules/rendering/android-sdk-integration.md

 ## Gradle Integration

-To add the dependency, open your project and update the app module’s build.gradle to have the following repositories and dependencies:
+To add the dependency, open your project and update the app module’s build.gradle to have the following repositories and dependencies (note that rendering module is in the beta stage):

 ```
 allprojects {